 - The Synar survey uses "Address Based Sampling."
-When an address is visited and the business name is different than what is listed on the sample list, inspect the outlet at the address, regardless of the name. - If the youth participant enters a sampled outlet that is accessible to minors and finds that it only sells cigarettes through a vending machine, the youth participant must attempt to buy cigarettes from the vending machine. - Make only one attempt to purchase per outlet. - Adult supervisors will not wear uniforms or visible forms of identification. - Youth participants will not wear clothing that could be perceived as "gang related". - Youth participants will not take their IDs into the outlets. - Serving alcohol is NOT a valid non-completion reason.
-An outlet is NOT inaccessible just because it serves alcohol. - Youth participants will NOT attempt to purchase cigarettes if someone in the outlet knows them.
+When an address is visited and the business name is different than what is listed on the sample list, inspect the outlet at the address, regardless of the name. - If the underage purchaser enters a sampled outlet that is accessible to youth under 21 and finds that it only sells cigarettes through a vending machine, the underage purchaser must attempt to buy cigarettes from the vending machine. - Make only one attempt to purchase per outlet. - Adult supervisors will not wear uniforms or visible forms of identification. - Underage purchasers will not wear clothing that could be perceived as "gang related". - Underage purchasers will not take their IDs into the outlets. - Serving alcohol is NOT a valid non-completion reason.
+An outlet is NOT inaccessible just because it serves alcohol. - Underage purchasers will NOT attempt to purchase cigarettes if someone in the outlet knows them.
 The outlet must be revisited at another time. - Survey procedures must be the same for every outlet.
-A script should be followed when attempting to purchase cigarettes to avoid biasing survey results. - Youth participants will answer all questions honestly.
-If the clerk asks for whom the cigarettes are being purchased, the youth is to respond "me". - The youth participant will give his/her age accurately, if asked by the clerk.
+A script should be followed when attempting to purchase cigarettes to avoid biasing survey results. - Underage purchasers will answer all questions honestly.
+If the clerk asks for whom the cigarettes are being purchased, the underage purchaser is to respond "me". - The underage purchaser will give his/her age accurately, if asked by the clerk.
 It is against the law to knowingly and falsely represent oneself to be 21 years of age or older to purchase cigarettes. - Do not argue with the clerk.
-If the clerk refuses to sell to the youth participant, leave the outlet quietly and do not argue or try to persuade the clerk to sell. - Complete the entire sample list.
+If the clerk refuses to sell to the underage purchaser, leave the outlet quietly and do not argue or try to persuade the clerk to sell. - Complete the entire sample list.
 It is very important to attempt every outlet on the sample list.
-The completion rate is an important aspect of any survey. - NEVER use youth under the age of 15. - The definition of a "Sale" is when money changes hands and the youth leaves the counter with cigarettes OR the youth obtains cigarettes from a vending machine, the transaction is considered a "sale", even if the employee follows the youth outside and demands that they return the cigarettes.
+The completion rate is an important aspect of any survey. - NEVER use underage purchasers under the age of 15.

-- A refusal is when the youth asks for cigarettes and is refused by the clerk. - A non-completion is when the youth does not have the chance to attempt to buy cigarettes because of one of the non-completion reasons described in Appendix 2.
+- The definition of a "Sale" is when money changes hands and the underage purchaser leaves the counter with cigarettes OR the underage purchaser obtains cigarettes from a vending machine, the transaction is considered a "sale", even if the employee follows the underage purchaser outside and demands that they return the cigarettes. - A refusal is when the underage purchaser asks for cigarettes and is refused by the clerk. - A non-completion is when the underage purchaser does not have the chance to attempt to buy cigarettes because of one of the non-completion reasons described in Appendix 2.